 Experience Mongolia differently on our Mongolian conservation and research expedition – in collaboration with the Mongolian Association Goviin Khulan NGO.
-Our 2020 dates are now confirmed.
 We’re just one of many companies offering a range of Mongolia tours so why choose this one?

 Supporting local is at the heart of what we do and at the centre of each experience we offer.
 We form long-term local community partnerships throughout the country and working in this way means we have personally come into contact with some remarkable people working at a grassroots level in conservation and wildlife protection.
 We have spent time experiencing their way of life as they show us the more hidden side to their home and the challenges they face.
 These people are the motivation behind our conservation trips.

 Since 2008 the Association Goviin Khulan has worked in the eastern part of Mongolia’s Gobi Desert to enhance the protection of the Mongolian Khulan (Mongolia’s wild ass) and its habitat in partnership with local protected areas’ staff and communities.
 And we are proud to work in partnership with them.